 Go and download your copy of Career Manual 1 – Five Easy Career Tests .

-In this ebook you’ll find the Multiple Intelligences Inventory, the Work Styles Inventory, the Work Values Inventory, the Personality Test and the Central Motivations Quiz, ready to take.
+In this ebook you’ll find the Multiple Intelligences Inventory, along with the Work Styles Inventory, the Work Values Inventory, the Personality Test and the Central Motivations Quiz, ready to take.

 Follow the quick and easy steps to doing the Multiple Intelligences Inventory, to find out which of the 8 Intelligences you have developed in your life.
 This is one of the keys to selecting the right job.